 In addition to engineering and administrative controls, personal protective equipment (PPE) is necessary to ensure there is an adequate margin of safety for the laboratory worker in case of an incidental / accidental chemical release or contact when working with hazardous chemicals.
-Detailed information about PPE and how to select the proper type is available on the NMSU EHS&RM web site under the PPE Selction Guidance page.
+Detailed information about PPE and how to select the proper type is available on the NMSU EHS&RM web site under PPEGuidance.